RaspAP/raspap-docs/docs/ap-basics.md

 Bear these things in mind if your AP exhibits unexpected behavior and do your best to mitigate them.

 ### Reverting to base settings
-It is always advisable to begin with RaspAP's [default configuration](defaults.md), which has been rigorously tested and validated with the project's [supported operating systems](index.md#compatible-operating-systems).
-If, after modifying RaspAP's default settings, your AP no longer functions as expected, simply run the [Quick installer](quick.md#usage) again to restore these defaults.
+It is generally advisable to begin with RaspAP's [default configuration](defaults.md), which has been rigorously tested and validated with the project's [supported operating systems](index.md#compatible-operating-systems).
+If, after modifying RaspAP's default settings, your AP no longer functions as expected, you may perform a [system reset](defaults.md#restoring-settings) to restore these defaults.

 ### Accessing backups
 Each time you revert to RaspAP's base settings, your existing service configuration files are automatically backed up to `/etc/raspap/backups`.
 In this way, you can compare differences between your files and the default configuration, if needed.